-During 2002, Dallas continued monthly testing for cryptosporidium in both untreated and treated water.
+During 2003, Dallas continued monthly testing for cryptosporidium in both untreated and treated water.
 Dallas Water Utilities began monitoring for cryptosporidium in 1993.
 It has been found only in the untreated water supply.
 Cryptosporidium has not been found in Dallas treated drinking water.
 To protect your drinking water, Dallas works to protect the watershed from contamination and optimizes treatment processes.
 Although Dallas' water treatment process removes cryptosporidium, immuno-compromised persons should consult their doctors regarding appropriate precautions to take to avoid infection.

 Cryptosporidium is a tiny intestinal parasite found naturally in the environment.
 It is spread by human and animal waste.
-If ingested, it can cause flu-like symptoms.
-Some of the ways cryptosporidium can be spread include drinking contaminated water, eating contaminated food that is raw or undercooked, exposure to the feces of infected individuals or animals (such as changing diapers without washing hands afterward), or exposure to contaminated surfaces.
+If ingested, cryptosporidium may cause cryptosporiosis, an abdominal infection (symptoms include nausea, diarrhea, and abdominal cramps).
+Some of the ways cryptosporidium can be spread include drinking contaminated water, eating contaminated food that is raw or undercooked, exposure to the feces of animals or infected individuals (i.e. changing diapers without washing hands afterward), or exposure to contaminated surfaces.
 Not everyone exposed to the organism becomes ill.

-To request more information on cryptosporidium, please call the U.S. EPA's Safe Drinking Water Hotline (1/800/426-4791).
+To request more information on cryptosporidium, please call the U.S. EPA's Safe Drinking Water Hotline 1-800-426-4791.